abhinavnautiyalDS/autostream-agentic-lead-ai/README.md

 **Conversational AI Agent**

-The chatbot understands natural language questions and responds intelligently.
+The chatbot understands natural language queries and responds intelligently using an LLM.

 **Intent Detection**

-User messages are classified into different categories such as greeting, product inquiries, or purchase intent.
+User messages are classified into:

+* greeting
+* product inquiry
+* purchase intent

 **Retrieval-Augmented Generation (RAG)**

-The system retrieves answers from a knowledge base to avoid hallucination and provide consistent product information.
+Answers are generated using a structured knowledge base to ensure accurate and consistent responses.

 **Automated Lead Capture**

-When the system detects high purchase intent, it automatically collects user details such as name, email, and platform.
+When the system detects high purchase intent, it automatically collects user details such as:

+* name
+* email
+* creator platform

 **Conversation Memory**

-The system remembers user details across messages to complete the lead generation workflow.
+The chatbot remembers information across messages to complete the lead generation workflow.

 **Interactive Web Interface**

-A chatbot interface built using Streamlit allows real-time interaction with the AI system.
+A Streamlit chat interface provides a real-time conversational experience.

 ---

 # Problem Statement

+Businesses often lose potential customers because user conversations are not converted into actionable leads.

-Many companies struggle to convert conversations into sales leads.
-Users may ask questions like:
+Users may ask questions such as:

-* "What are your pricing plans?"
+* “What are your pricing plans?”
-* "Do you support YouTube creators?"
+* “Does this work for YouTube creators?”
-* "How can I sign up?"
+* “How can I start using this?”

-Without automation, these potential customers often leave without converting.
+Without automation, these users leave without signing up.

-This project solves the problem by building an **AI-powered conversational agent** that can:
+This project solves the problem by creating an **AI-powered conversational agent** that can:

 * answer product questions
 * detect purchase intent
-* collect lead information automatically
+* collect user contact information
+* simulate storing leads for future outreach

-This enables businesses to **scale customer acquisition without manual intervention.**
+This enables businesses to **scale customer acquisition through conversational AI**.

 ---

 # System Architecture

-The system follows an **agent-based architecture**.
+The system follows an **agent-based architecture** where each component performs a specific role.

-User messages pass through multiple modules that decide how the system should respond.
+User messages pass through multiple modules before a response is generated.

 ```
 User